Zirias/dos2ansi/README.md

 `$(prefix)/etc/showansirc`.
 All the configuration options are documented in the comments there.

+For aspect corrected display, you will have to use scalable fonts instead of the default fonts mentioned above.
+This will have an effect on sharpness, depending on your display.
+Scalable fonts are available from [The Ultimate Oldschool PC Font Pack](https://int10h.org/oldschool-pc-fonts), an example configuration using these is included in the `examples` directory.

 The script can output debugging information by setting the environment variable `SHOWANSI_DEBUG` to `1`.